asrajavel/Interview-Prep/README.md

 - Talk, Talk, Talk - You can improve on it by giving mock interviews.
 - Make it fun.
 After all, it's boring for the interviewer as well to sit for an hour.
 - You can talk about similar problems, similar algos you have seen/used.
-- Talk like you are explaining to a friend.
+- Explain as if you're talking to a friend.

 >Keep in mind - Nobody can clear every single interview round they give.
 Learn from the mistakes and move on.